How to make Instant Pot Chickpeas- no soaking required! Cooking your chickpeas from scratch will save you money and tastes so much better than canned.

 - storage– after cooking, your Instant Pot chickpeas can be stored in the fridge for 4 days or in the freezer for up to 6 months.

 - freezer– portion out your chickpeas into mason jars and top with the cooking liquid.
 Cool completely before freezing (leave lids ajar and 1/4 of the jar empty to allow for expansion during freezing).

 - old beans– if you are using old beans, they may take longer to cook.

-Find my Instant Pot models, jars and other kitchen equipment in my shop!
+Find my equipment, jars and tools in my shop!